Epicurus and the Garden

 Some Evidence for Empiricism in Epicurus

-There is not much textual evidence, as so little of his writing has survived, but Epicurus seems to take this empiricist point of view about how to account for knowledge in terms of memory.
+There is not much textual evidence, as so little of Epicurus's work survived, but he seems to take this empiricist view about how to account for knowledge in terms of memory.

 Preconceptions are Recollections

-One indication that Epicurus sees himself as part of this empiricist tradition is that he makes what he calls "preconceptions" (προλήψεις) a function of memory.
+One indication that Epicurus sees himself as part of an empiricist tradition is that he makes what he calls "preconceptions" (προλήψεις) a function of memory.

 These preconceptions correspond to the knowledge Aristotle thinks human beings acquire when they acquire reason through the process of induction as they become adults.